 Also known as CAC, the customer acquisition metric provides an accurate appraisal of how much you’re spending on signing up a new consumer.
 A crucial component of any KPI monitoring strategy, CAC serves up real-time data on your average acquisition costs while offering a trend-based monthly breakdown of your performance.
 Whether you deal in tangible goods, you’re a SaaS company or you run on a subscription model, setting a solid CAC benchmark and taking measures to reduce it incrementally will ultimately boost your bottom line.
 Armed with the ability to hone in on essential trends, you can pinpoint the driver of your costs and take strategic action to tackle the issue head-on.

 - Customer Lifetime Value

 Customer lifetime value (CLV) is an essential metric for any modern business looking to squeeze maximum value from their consumer relationships.
 This particular metric facilitates real-time KPI tracking for trend discovery and customer experience (CX) management.
 Like our CAC visualization, CLV empowers you to monitor your average lifetime values in real-time while drilling down into trend-based data from specific timeframes.
 If you notice peaks in your CLV, you can pinpoint the issue and apply strategic tweaks to your campaigns and communications in a way that consistently prompts sales and boosts customer loyalty.

 **click to enlarge**

 This KPI dashboard is full of essential metrics that focus on monitoring the financial health of a business in areas such as liquidity, invoicing, and budgeting.
-By tracking all these KPIs together businesses can manage to boost their financial strategies and keep operational costs at a minimum while still ensuring continuous growth.
+By analyzing all these KPIs together businesses can manage to boost their financial strategies and keep operational costs at a minimum while still ensuring continuous growth.

 3. Customer support KPI dashboard